EzakIbrahim/Conceal_Vision/README.md

   `from stegano import exifHeader`: Imports the hide and reveal functions (presumably) from a custom exifHeader module within the stegano library.
   ### User Input:
   `user_Choice = int(input("Choose The Mod:\n[1] Encode\n[2] decode\nOption: "))`: Prompts the user to choose between encoding (hiding a message) or decoding (revealing a hidden message).
 It reads the input, converts it to an integer, and stores it in `user_Choice`.
+  ### Encoding (if user_Choice is 1):
+  `image = input("Write the image name and extinsion example: image.jpg\n")`: Prompts the user to enter the name and extension of the image file containing the secret message.
+  `FinalImageName = input("Write the Final image name and extinsion example: Final.png\n")`: Prompts the user to enter the desired name and extension for the final image where the message will be hidden.
+  `HiddenMessage = input("Write the desired text to be hidden\n")`: Prompts the user to enter the text they want to hide.
+  `secret = exifHeader.hide(image, FinalImageName, secret_message=HiddenMessage)`: Calls the hide function (likely from exifHeader) to perform the encoding.
+It passes the original image name, final image name, and the secret message as arguments.
+The return value      is stored in secret (possibly for debugging or internal use).
+  `print("DONE")`: Prints a success message if encoding is successful.